Sally A.M. Hogenboom

 2016 - 2018 Research MSc Psychology

-University of Amsterdam, Amsterdam, The Netherlands
+University of Amsterdam, The Netherlands

 Full-time enrollment in the 2-year Research Master Psychology.
-I majored in Social Psychology and minored in Psychological Methods & Techniques.
+I majored in Social Psychology and minored in Psychological Methods and Techniques.
+Graduated with an average of (NL) 8.3 (Cum Laude), (UK) 70 perc. (with distinction), (DE) 1.1, and (US) A

 • Current Debates in Emotion Research